dyninst/dyninst/docs/common/public/SymReader.h.rst

   .. cpp:member:: int perms

 .. cpp:class:: SymReader

+  **An abstract class defining a symbol reader interface**

+  ..
+Note:: This class is re-enterant, so it may be called from a signal handler.

   .. cpp:function:: virtual Symbol_t getSymbolByName(std::string symname) = 0
   .. cpp:function:: virtual Symbol_t getContainingSymbol(Dyninst::Offset offset) = 0